dougtq/dougtq/README.md

 <!--
 **dougtq/dougtq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working with Node.js, MongoDB, Elastic Search, Cloudformation and AWS
+- 🔭 Currently working with Node.js, MongoDB, Elastic Search, Cloudformation and AWS
-- 🌱 I’m currently learning Rust/Elixir/Go/Python
+- 🌱 Currently learning Rust/Elixir/Go/Python
-- 👯 I’m looking to collaborate on all things back-end
+- 👯 Looking to collaborate on all things back-end
-- 🤔 I’m looking to contribute on Open Source projects
+- 🤔 Looking to contribute on Open Source projects
 - 💬 Ask me about Node.js, AWS, MongoDB, Elastic Search, Redis, DynamoDB...
 - 📫 How to reach me: douglas.expalves@gmail.com